What is Magnus?

 How does the Magnus technology work?

-1. Let’s say you are in a gallery and like an artwork.
-Start the app and tap the image button.
+Open the app and tap the image button.

 Does every art work match?